 Welcome.
 I am an Assistant Professor of Political Science at the University of Denver.
 My primary research interests concern religion and politics in sub-Saharan Africa, with a focus on the role of Christianities in Southern and Eastern African politics.
 My book manuscript, Deus ex Machina?
 The Politics of New Religious Movements in Sub-Saharan Africa, offers new theory to explain why Pentecostal Christianity has emerged as a highly politicized identity in some sub-Saharan states in recent decades but not others.
 I test this theory using both cross and sub-national data, which includes qualitative and quantitative databases that I compiled in Zambia (2011-2017).
-I have also conducted research on the political economy of development and social policy in cross-national perspective.
-For more detail, please see my CV.

 - Publication in the Journal for the Scientific Study of Religion (Feb., 2023): “Comparing the Religious and Political Orientations of Renewalist Christians Across Latin America and Sub-Saharan Africa."